 Driving down the old road, the hauntingly poignant intonation of the piano and guitar moves the journey along a bit further still.

-Pulling up to the Gothic farmhouse foggy, bluish toned like that of an Andrew Wyeth painting, we arrive at the house, where Jessica will now live.
+Pulling up to the Gothic farmhouse foggy, bluish-toned like that of an Andrew Wyeth painting, we arrive at the house, where Jessica will now live.

 Poking through the musical atmosphere is almost the presence of a banjo, a warbling of a wild bird, and the hearse comes to a stop.

-Jessica jumps out of the hearse, elated, exuberant, she decries “Oh God, it’s fantastic” Duncan seems pleased that his wife is happy, she kisses him on the cheek.
+Jessica jumps out of the hearse, elated, and exuberant, she decries “Oh God, it’s fantastic” Duncan seems pleased that his wife is happy, she kisses him on the cheek.
 Jessica tells Woody where all the things are for bedding in the hearse, and runs off to explore her new domain.

 As Jessica walks up a small set of steps, the soundtrack utilizes a distortion of wavelengths.
-Like wires being stretched over hot coals, until they melt into a wavering din of metal noise, a dying tuba or the pipe in some lower region of hell dwindling into an abrupt drone.
+Like wires being stretched over hot coals until they melt into a wavering din of metal noise, a dying tuba, or the pipe in some lower region of hell dwindling into an abrupt drone.
 Add the creaking of the rocking chair.
 The use of sound is penetrating.

 Jessica is back in the frame, she sees the person rocking on the porch.
 She looks over toward Duncan and Woody unloading the gear from the hearse.
 Then she looks back at the porch.
 No, there is no one in the rocker, and the door is set ajar.
-The rocking chair has been left to it’s own volition, vacated by the phantom who occupied that space moments before.
+The rocking chair has been left to its own volition, vacated by the phantom who occupied that space moment before.

 And suddenly the moment breaks, we hear the natural sound of the birds, the whispers stop and Jessica lets go of her head.
 We hear the hooting of a dove or owl, as Jessica proceeds up the little stone steps that lead to the porch.
-The rocking chair is still moving itself back and forth, a wooden machine moved by an invisible wind.
-Jessica stops at the chair to study it’s emptiness.
+The rocking chair is still moving back and forth, a wooden machine moved by an invisible wind.
+Jessica stops at the chair to study its emptiness.

 The camera so effectively exchanges moments between Jessica’s reaction and the still shots of queer solitude and the sense that something eerie and uncanny has invaded this space.

 Jessica slowly placing her hand on the old wooden door, begins to push it open.
 She does not leap into action, nor investigate with substantial force.
 It is as if she already knows that she must be cautious.
 Partly her paranoia, yet there is a sense that something arcane, and terrifying is awaiting her once she opens that door.
-The film moves specifically at a pace like a sluggish waltz not a hurried exertion.
+The film moves specifically at a pace like a sluggish waltz, not a hurried exertion.
 It’s this sedate, and quietly alert sense of foreboding that creates the moodiness of the film.
 It’s why it’s left such an impression on me after all these years and still works as an authentic chiller.

-As the door creeks, the sound of Duncan coming up the stairs with Woody bringing in supplies, breaks the moment.
+As the door creeks, the sound of Duncan coming up the stairs with Woody bringing in supplies breaks the moment.
 He asks Jessica “Get it open?”